 This blog is real, messy at times in reflection of real life.
 I’m not a professional writer, but I do have a love of sharing stories and knowledge.
 I enjoy helping to support others, be it at the birth of their child, or helping a local business.

-I value equality, fairness, empathy, understanding and connection.
+I value equality, evidence based care, fairness, empathy, understanding and connection.
 Every post on this blog is carefully considered again and again to meet the need for inclusion.
-This blog is intended to speak to all parents regardless of race sexual orientation, gender etc. I don’t pretend to represent anyone but myself, but I do intend to welcome more than just my own narrative as a birthworker and parent.
-(And please, as a cis white female, feel free to call me out on my biasis, I accept that I am not perfect)
+This blog is intended to speak to all parents regardless of race sexual orientation, gender etc. I don’t pretend to represent anyone but myself, but I do intend to welcome more than just my own narrative as a birth worker and parent.
+I do my best to be aware of my biases, and I fully accept my responsibility to keep learning ad caring about other peoples perspectives.

 Now that you know a little more about me, welcome to my unconventional little blog, I hope you’ll stay awhile and check it out.
 Maybe even share it with someone?
 Either way, thanks for your support.